 Marshall and the Read/Write/Web team appear to be huge advocates of this work group.
 I am a huge advocate myself even though there are more questions then answers.
-It appears that 2008 is rapidly shaping up to be a ground-shifting year in regards to data portability.
-Just last week Yahoo announced that they would begin supporting OpenId as a login standard.
-That has been just one of the massive steps that have taken place.
 Will technology harm or help young people’s brains?
 A highly nuanced debate.
 “We are evolving and we are going to be able to access so much knowledge and different perspectives that we will come up with new ideas and new solutions to our world’s problems,” she responded.

 Following that, I am now sharing our group 2012 Priorities.
 This comes from the principle of Open Business you can see in the 7 Enablers for our strategy.
 Finally I have an answer when people ask what I do!
 Visualization of our group’s business model.
 [UPDATE May 2013] The original business model below has now been updated and separated into two visuals: New AHT Group Business Model and AHT Group Strategic Overview For the last 15 years of my life post-employment I have struggled when people ask me what I do.

 More recently I have managed to crystallize a simple description of myself: Futurist and Entrepreneur.
 However that doesn’t explain the diversity of my companies’ activities, and how they fit together.
 In particular people are often confused by the relationship between our primary companies: Advanced Human Technologies, Future Exploration Network, and The Insight Exchange.
-Revolution from the Edge.
+A few months ago I started designing a business model diagram to help me conceptualize the relationship between our brands and activities, our scalable and less scalable business models, and our current priorities.
+AHT Group Business model (click on the image for full-size pdf) Revolution from the Edge.
 What fills you with wonder?